 Just remember that white doesn't have to be boring.
 There's a lot more variety available in the world of white tiles than you might have guessed.

-You could choose a natural marble with just a touch of gray graining.
-Bianco Dolomite is a good example.
+You could choose a natural marble looking porcelain with just a touch of gray graining.
+These porcelain are good examples.

 2. Choose Large Tiles